Gtomika/tframework-test/README.md

 ## Launch your application in tests

-You may use `@ExtendWith(TFrameworkExtension)` directly, however, there are some quirks that must be followed.
+You may use `@ExtendWith(TFrameworkExtension.class)` directly, however, there are some quirks that must be followed.
 To spare yourself of these, it's recommended to use either `@TFrameworkTest` or `@IsolatedTFrameworkTest`.

 To start your TFramework application for testing, use `@TFrameworkTest` on the test class.
 This will look up your